AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Removing Series

 As far as any chart can be adjusted at any time there may be a need in removing some of chart's series.
-If you know the id of the series that should be removed, invoke **.removeSeries()** method and use series ID as a parameter for this method.
-In the situation, when the series has no ID it can be removed using **.removeSeriesAt()** method.
-Method **.removeSeriesAt()** uses series index as a parameter and removes the series with the index.
+If you know the id of the series that should be removed, invoke {api:anychart.charts.Cartesian#removeSeries}**.removeSeries()**{api} method and use series ID as a parameter for this method.
+In the situation, when the series has no ID it can be removed using {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} method.
+Method {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} uses series index as a parameter and removes the series with the index.

 ```
   // create chart